 Disc herniations most often occur in the cervical spine (C6-C7) in dentists in their 30s and 40s.
-Symptoms include pain, office. biceps/triceps weakness, and altered sensation.
+Symptoms include pain, biceps/triceps weakness, and altered sensation.
 Many disc herniations improve without surgery.
-Surgical repair can be successful in many cases, but quite a few patients will go on Final Thoughts to have chronic pain.
-Cervical fusions have a high revision surgery rate as other vertebral levels degenerate and become Hopefully, this article has stimulated consideration of the symptomatic.
+Surgical repair can be successful in many cases, but quite a few patients will go on to have chronic pain.
+Cervical fusions have a high revision surgery rate as other vertebral levels degenerate and become symptomatic.
 Recently, disc replacement has emerged in spine surgery as an alternative to fusion.

-direction.
+The most important factors for preventing disc herniation include avoiding prolonged, static flexion of the neck in one direction.
 It is suggested that continual movement is even better than sitting with a straight back and neck throughout the day.
-Some believe that increasing and decreasing pressure on the intervertebral disc provides a pumping effect that I wish you good physical health and a pain free clinical introduces fluid/nutrition to the disc and promotes health.
+Some believe that increasing and decreasing pressure on the intervertebral disc provides a pumping effect that introduces fluid/nutrition to the disc and promotes health.